Is There An Afterlife?

 The Gates of Heaven

 The other thing that has always been an issue for me is the fact that the Bible was written by men, not by God.
 Nothing is more deviant, corrupt, or dishonest than the human race.
 We know that.
-I struggle with the legitimacy of the Bible.
+I struggle with the Bible's legitimacy.
 I hope that none of this is offensive to any of you.
 It’s not meant to be!
 It’s just my perspective on the Afterlife, the Bible, God, and Jesus.
 Although I don’t pray, I have no issue with anyone who does.
 Perhaps someone is listening.
 It just seems like people pray a lot, and shit still happens.
 My friend has been praying for me for years, yet I continue to decline.
 Not that I don’t appreciate it!
 I have no problem with people of faith.
 None.
 Just because I have a different view doesn’t mean we can’t get along.
-Although, in fact, sometimes I wish I was a man of faith.
+Although, in fact, sometimes I wish I were a man of faith.
 I think it makes life easier to get through when you have something to believe in.

 I believe we have a soul.
 I also believe that many sentient creatures may have their own kind of soul.
 Dogs and cats come in a myriad of personalities!
 Perhaps every living creature has its own kind of soul, who knows?
-I believe in Astral Traveling, also known as an out-of-body experience.
+I believe in Astral Travelling, also known as an out-of-body experience.
 It’s when the soul leaves the body, but not because of death; it’s just wandering around while you are sleeping, temporarily detached from the body, travelling in other dimensions!
 Many people have experienced this phenomenon, including myself.
 I have astral travelled 3 times.
 It’s scary as hell when you wake up if your soul has not returned to your body!
-I remember being incapable of moving or speaking.
+I remember being unable to move or speak.
 My eyes were open and looking straight ahead, but as hard as I tried, I could not make a sound or move a muscle.
 I was paralyzed.
 It was terrifying.
 Then, all of a sudden, it felt like something slammed into me.
 It's almost like walking into a wall.
 That was my soul returning to my body.
 At that moment, I was able to scream and move.
-I believe our souls can roam in another realm the human mind cannot comprehend.
+I believe our souls can roam in another realm that the human mind cannot comprehend.
 Some people can astral travel at will.
 Take this example that was scientifically conducted:

 Astral Travel